 THE SORTING OFFICE

-A lovely new artisan coffee shop in Churchtown.
-Great coffee, cakes, pastries and conversation.
+A lovely artisan coffee shop in Churchtown.
+Great coffee, cakes, pastries, bagels and conversation.
 The inside is small and cosy with a rustic, cool interior design.
 Definitly one for your early morning coffee - opens at 8.30.

 Self catering is simple as there’s loads of local shops to cater for what ever you need.
-For basic groceries then the Nisa Local is 100 yds away and open until 10.30pm every night.
+For basic groceries then Select Convienience is 100 yds away and open until late every night.
 They cover a lot of your basics and are now the location of the local Post Office.
-Opposite the Nisa in Churchtown Square is the excellent Churchtown Fruit and Veg.
+Opposite is the excellent Churchtown Fruit and Veg.
 They sell the obvious plus a good range of health and organic related stuff.
-There’s also a butchers in Churchtown.
-Further up the main street you’ll find a Spar, another fruit and veg shop and another butchers, as well as a Boots chemist and a newsagent.
+There’s also a butchers in Churchtown and Trunk Deli.
+Further up the main street you’ll find a Spar, another fruit and veg shop and another bakery, as well as a Boots chemist and a newsagent.
 If you feel the need to do a ‘big shop’ or get something more specialist there are a range of Supermarkets within a reasonable distance in Truro and Redruth.

 Just turn left out of the front door and head down the Stippy Stappy and onto Quay Road to find Genki, a lovely little beach hut with a license to chill less than 5 minutes away.
-Genki offers a wide variety of refreshments but most importantly it does one of the best coffees in St.Agnes.
-Smoothies, cakes, paninis, fresh salads, tapas, beer, wine and cocktails are all available.
-Occasional Friday night themed eating during season.
+Good brunch, smoothies, cakes, coffee, beer, wine and cocktails are all available.
+Friday night themed eating during season.
 In case you wondered Genki means health and happiness in Japanese.
-Owen and Nat the owners are lovely.
 Open from March to November.